Internet Day

-Internet Day is an event observed in Spain and various Latin American countries (Mexico, Peru, Chile, Paraguay, Argentina, Colombia, Uruguay, Ecuador, Bolivia, Venezuela, and other parts of the world on May 17 to commemorate World Internet Day.
+Internet Day (Día de Internet) is an event observed in Spain and various Latin American countries (Mexico, Peru, Chile, Paraguay, Argentina, Colombia, Uruguay, Ecuador, Bolivia, Venezuela), and other parts of the world on May 17 to commemorate World Internet Day.

 Internet Day was held for the first time on October 25, 2005, promoted by the Association of Internet Users.
 Shortly after, the World Summit on the Information Society (WSIS), which convened in Tunis in November 2005, decided to suggested to the UN, at the urging of the Association of Internet Users, an Internet Day to celebrate the internet across the globe.

 The UN agreed to designate May 17 as a day dedicated to telecommunications, including World Telecommunication and Information Society Day, to promote the importance of information and communications technology and the diverse issues related to information society that the WSIS brought up.
 In March 2006, the General Assembly adopted Resolution A/RES/60/252, which proclaimed that World Telecommunications and Information Society would be held annually on May 17.

+The idea

+The initiative for Internet Day was started by the Asociación de Usuarios de Internet (lit.
+'Association of Users of the Internet') in Spain as an online project of society, by society, and for society, with the goal of making known the possibilities of the new technologies to improve the standard of living, to which end they added different associations of Spain with whom they saw interest in sharing, on some date, what they do to bring the information society to all of the citizens.

+Around this date, 17 of May, there are held through the world various activities and events to promote the advantages and good use of the Internet between all of the groups.